 - Use animal (dog, cat, fox) or human urine or blood meal and drop it around your garden.

 Although some of these recipes sound ridiculous, they have been proven to work by some gardeners.
 Rabbits are scared of intensive scents as they block their ability to sense the predator.
 So don’t forget to reapply these sprays after the rain or heavy watering.
-And don’t forget, these homemade repellents are usually effective if there is nothing else tempting nearby.
+And don’t forget, these homemade repellents are usually effective if nothing else is tempting nearby.

 Electronic Rabbit Repellent